timvw/timvw.github.io/content/posts/2021/11/hosting-a-secure-registry-on-microk8s.md

 * A TLS certificate

-The TLS certificate is generated using [cert-manager].
-See this [post] on how to achieve that.
+The TLS certificate is generated using [cert-manager](https://cert-manager.io/docs/).
+See this [post](https://timvw.be/2021/03/15/notes-on-microk8s-and-cert-manager/) on how to achieve that.

 When all is in place you can simply kubectl apply the following: